awslabs/clickstream-web/README.md

 ```

 ### Initialize the SDK
-You need to configure the SDK with default information before using it.
-Copy your configuration code from your clickstream solution control plane, the configuration code should look like as follows.
+Copy your configuration code from your clickstream solution web console, we recommended you add the code to your app's root entry point, for example `index.js/app.tsx` in React or `main.ts` in Vue/Angular, the configuration code should look like as follows.
 You can also manually add this code snippet and replace the values of appId and endpoint after you registered app to a data pipeline in the Clickstream Analytics solution console.

 ```typescript
 import { ClickstreamAnalytics } from '@aws/clickstream-web';